CodePushGo/website/src/content/blog/en/angular-mobile-app-capacitor.md

 </app>
 ```

 If the live reload is out of sync after installing all the necessary components, try restarting everything.
-Once you have done that, you should see a mobile app with a somewhat native look, built with Angular and Capacitor!
+Once you have done that, you should see a mobile app with a somewhat native look, built with Angular and React Native!

 You should see the following page as a result: